-This area is fairly equally mixed residential and commercial.
+This region is fairly equally mixed residential and commercial.
 Information is the dominant industry in this region.
 Commute by bike is the most popular way to get to work amongst Core-Columbia folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.